milaboratory/docs/docs/mixcr/guides/rnaseq.md

 #### `extend`

 If V- and/or J- segments  are uniquely determined, but `CDR3` edges lack nucleotides, `mixcr extend` will impute those from germline.
-This step is only applicable to T-cells due to the absence of hypermutations.
+This step is only applicable to T-cells due to the absence of hypermutations!
+In case of BCR data this step is omitted.

 ```shell
 mixcr extend \